Washington Huskies football: Don James era (1975–1992)

 Don James came to Washington from Kent State.
 During his 18-year tenure, James' Huskies won four Rose Bowls and one Orange Bowl.
-His dominating 1991 Washington Huskies finished a perfect 12-0 season and shared the national championship with Miami.
+His dominating 1991 Washington Huskies finished a perfect 12–0 season and shared the national championship with Miami.

-The Huskies won 22 consecutive games from 1990–1992.
+The Huskies won 22 consecutive games from 1990 to 1992.
 James' record with the Huskies was 153–57–2.
 James won national coach of the year honors in 1977, 1984 and 1991 and was inducted into the College Football Hall of Fame in 1997.
 Sports columnists and football experts have recognized the 1991 Washington Huskies among the top 10 college football teams of all time.

 During the 1992 season, it was revealed that several of James' players received improper benefits from boosters.
 The Huskies received sanctions from both the NCAA and then Pacific-10 Conference.
 Although James and his staff were not personally implicated in any violation, James resigned on August 22, 1993 in protest of the harsh sanctions the Pac-10 imposed on top of the NCAA's sanctions against his team.
 Though then University President William Gerberding and then Athletic Director Barbara Hedges had presented James the final list of penalties that all Pac-10 parties had agreed best for the football program and athletics, Gerberding argued in favor of altering the penalties against the program from a two-year TV revenue ban and one-year bowl ban, to a one-year TV revenue ban and two-year bowl ban.

 In a 2006 interview with columnist Blaine Newnham of The Seattle Times, Don James said his resignation from head coaching "probably saved his life".
 According to those who knew him, Don James was a great leader, a coach of character, a man of honor and integrity.

 Don James died on October 20, 2013, at the age of 80.
 A week later, the Huskies honored James during the game against California, which they won 41-17.
 On October 27, 2017, when the University of Washington unveiled a bronze statue of the legendary coach in the northwest plaza of Husky Stadium, "the Dawgfather" finally returned home.